LennartFr/questions/README.md

 # Questions
+* If you got $50 000 to start your own company, what app would you write?
+* How many people would you need, how long time would it take you to create the MVP?
+* Would you use an incubator, accelerator or non at all?
 * Your timeline
 * What are you looking to get out of your next job?
 * what can you contribute to IBM?